ETIAS vs EES: Key Differences You Should Know

 When Will ETIAS and EES Be Implemented?

-Both systems will come into effect in phases, with EES being launched first, followed by ETIAS a few months later:
+Both systems will come into effect in phases.
+Now that the EES launched on October 12th 2025, the ETIAS will follow a few months later:

-• EES: This system will start recording travellers’ entry and exit data from 2025.
-(An exact date is yet to be confirmed).
-EES will be mandatory for all travellers entering or leaving the Schengen Area, including those who are visa-exempt.
+• EES: This system has started recording travellers’ entry and exit data from 12th October 2025.
+EES is mandatory for all travellers entering or leaving the Schengen Area, including those who are visa-exempt.

-• ETIAS: Travellers will need to apply for ETIAS before traveling to Europe starting in 2025 (6 months after EES is in operation).
-ETIAS will be mandatory for all visa-exempt visitors.
+• ETIAS: Travellers will need to apply for ETIAS before traveling to Europe starting in 2026.
+ETIAS will be mandatory for all visa exempt visitors.
 The authorization will be required before boarding a flight to the Schengen Area.
+As it is currently not operational, travellers do not require an ETIAS to visit Europe in 2025.

 Why Are ETIAS and EES Important for Travellers?